lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 `rake customer` should also help you go through all these steps.
 Follow your guide!

-Make sure your two customer user stories work before moving on to the next feature.
+Make sure your two customer user actions work before moving on to the next feature.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.